vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 identifies the figure to Siva’s right ( ´ daks.in. ā), towards whom he slightly bends, as the same princely figure that we have tentatively identified as Arjuna in the preceding panel (E 5).
 Arjuna is on his knees now, facing north, receiving instructioṇThe scene is set on a mountain, in a forest.
 A powerful gaṇa-type of figure stands behind him, bending the hero’s arms behind his back by his front hands, or so it seems; his right back hand sticks up holding something above his head, whereas the contour of his raised left back arm is only vaguely visible.
 We will discuss below who this four-armed helper of Siva could be. ´

-As we have argued earlier, this panel (E 6) shows a Daks.in. ām¯urti in the orig inal meaning of the term (Bakker 2004c, 132 f.; above, p.
+As we have argued earlier, this panel (E 6) shows a Daks.in. āmūrti in the orig inal meaning of the term (Bakker 2004c, 132 f.; above, p.
 525).
 The neophyte who is instructed or initiated in the Pāśupata doctrine is not Daks.a, according to our present understanding, but the princely figure depicted in the penulti mate panel E 5, who is there about to be dispatched by his elder brother and a saintly advisor.

 The Devadāruvana myth that is told in the first three panels (E 1–3) does not immediately suggest a figure that would be the recipient of Siva’s instruc- ´ tion, let alone the figure of Arjuna.
 Our tentative interpretation of this panel E 6, which sees in it Arjuna’s instruction in the Saiva ´ sādhana, needs further underpinning.
 This will be furnished by the iconographic programme of the western face of the architrave, which will make clear that we should read both sides of the architrave as one continuous story.